Saint Library

 "Lord, if your people still need me, I do not refuse the work."

-A Roman cavalry officer who cut his military cloak in half to clothe a freezing beggar outside Amiens — and dreamed that night of Christ wearing the cloth — Martin of Tours became the Father of Western Monasticism and patron of France.
+A Roman cavalry officer who cut his military cloak in half to clothe a freezing beggar outside Amiens — and dreamed that night of Christ wearing the cloth — Martin of Tours became the Father of Monasticism in Gaul and patron of France.
 He died in 397 after thirty years as Bishop of Tours, an office the people of Gaul forced on a man who wanted only a monastery cell.

 Martin of Tours